 Turning down a job offer after accepting it is definitely possible.
 Though it isn’t advised.
-In most instances, those who are turning down a job offer after they accepted it should probably have turned down the job offer to begin with.
-That’s because they maybe felt as though the salary wasn’t high enough or that the job wasn’t the right fit.
+In most instances, those who are turning down a job offer after they accepted it should probably have turned down the job offer, to begin with.
+That’s because they could have felt as though the salary wasn’t high enough or that the job wasn’t the right fit.

 If you refer to our notes on when you know you should decline a job offer, you’ll be more aware of the indicators that you should decline the job sooner.

 If you are currently in this position, there are ways to get out of it.
 But for the most part, the employer that hired you isn’t going to hold you in the highest regard.
 If you’d like to learn how to decline a job offer after you’ve accepted it, read our full guide here.

 4 Best Sample Email Subject Lines To Decline A Job Offer

 Below are some of the best email subject lines that you can use when you are sending your job offer decline letter.
 When you do this, be sure that you are sending it only to the person that you have been interviewing with or speaking with most frequently.

 - “Regarding [Job Position] at [Company]”